balena-io/docs/pages/learn/develop/runtime.md

 ---
 title: Communicate outside the container
 excerpt: >-
-  Talk to the host OS, supervisor, and network from within a {{
+  Talk to the host OS, supervisor, and network from within a balena container
-  $names.company.lower }} container
 thumbnail: /img/common/device/running-webterminal-session.webp
 ---